dsatizabal/ballastlane/README.md

 ![API Bootup](./img/run.png "API Bootup")

-The API will boot and a default browser window will open, the default route that will be opened is the health check at '/':
+The API will boot and a default browser window will open, the initial route that will be opened is the health check at '/':

 ![API Health Check](./img/HealthCheck.png "API Health Check")